TERMS OF SALE

 10.1.1 the Buyer makes a composition or voluntary arrangement with its creditors or (being an individual or firm) becomes bankrupt or (being a company) enters administration or goes into liquidation (otherwise than for the purposes of amalgamation or reconstruction), or a moratorium comes into force in respect of the Buyer (within the meaning of the Insolvency Act 1986); or

 10.1.2 an encumbrancer takes possession, or a receiver is appointed, of any of the property or assets of the Buyer; or

 10.1.3 the Buyer ceases, or threatens to cease, to carry on business; or

 10.1.4 the Seller reasonably apprehends that any of the events mentioned above is about to occur in relation to the Buyer and notifies the Buyer accordingly.

 10.2 If this clause applies then, without limiting any other right or remedy available to the Seller, the Seller may cancel the Contract or suspend any further deliveries under the Contract without any liability to the Buyer, and if the Goods have been delivered but not paid for the price shall become immediately due and payable notwithstanding any previous agreement or arrangement to the contrary.

-If this agreement is intended to cover more than a single transaction this agreement shall continue on a periodic basis and can be terminated by either party serving on the other six months notice in writing.
+If this agreement is intended to cover more than a single transaction, for customers who commit to pay weekly, fortnightly or monthly in arrears via our “Business Account” payment facility, this agreement shall continue on a periodic basis and can be terminated by either party serving on the other six months notice in writing.